FlorianPerras/Project_One/README.md

 2. Which variable affect the price of available listings?
 3. Is it possible to predict the price of new listings based on the selected variable in 2.?

 The full set of files related to this course are owned by AirBnB, so they are not publicly available here.
-However, you can see pieces of the analysis here: #Insert link to blog post
+However, you can see pieces of the analysis here: https://medium.com/@flo92-perras/read-this-if-you-plan-to-go-to-seattle-3690041fc469

 ## File Descriptions <a name="files"></a>